aromano2/DscLcm/README.md

 * **DeleteMofWhenDone** Specifies whether or not to cleanup the resulting meta.mof file

+####Example
+* This command will set the RebootNodeIfNeeded to 'True' on the target, 'localhost' Set-LcmSetting -CimSession localhost -RebootNodeIfNeeded $true

 ### **Add-LcmPartialConfiguration**

 * **CimSession** The cimsession object or computer name of the target computer to be modified.